Vane-SDev/Vane-SDev/README.md

 💼 I'm looking for my first job as a web developer.

-🚀 I'd love to collaborate on projects that use C#, JavaScript, React, Python, or Java.
+🚀 I'd like to collaborate on projects that use C#, JavaScript, React, Python, or Java.

 Connect with me and let's explore new opportunities together!